BrowserBox/BrowserBox/README.md

 **What is this?**

-**ViewFinderJS** is a programmable virtualized browser for web apps.
+**ViewFinder** is a programmable virtualized browser for web apps.
 You can run it to serve your own remote browser isolation, integrate it as an embeddable BrowserView to permit cross-site process coordination, or build it into your tooling to give you greater visibility into your browser automation jobs, and keep a human-in-the-loop to intervene if a job gets stuck or requires manual input.
 The source available version offered here is a scaled down, simplified version of the more advanced, and full featured Pro version, which includes variable bandwidth streaming for optimal user experience as well as and co-browsing to enable use cases like real-time interactive support and training using a shared browser.

 As it enables RBI and CBII, ViewFinderJS is like CloudFlare Cloud Browsers, S2, WebGap, Bromium, Authentic8, Menlo Security and Broadcom RBI, but the difference is ViewFinderJS is free and source-available.
 ViewFinderJS also lives in another space, because it's a fully programmable browser that you can connect to your existing browser workloads, powered by Puppeteer or your own custom automation logic.
 In this way it's similar to [Browserless](https://browserless.io), but different in that it's also serving a niche that needs a more complete browser experience with multiple tabs and same-as-native-browser UI and UX.
 Where Browserless focuses almost entirely on automation, ViewFinderJS is a platform for building many tools and apps on top of, from automation, internal tooling, to RBI and live support and training.